jrzech/reproduce-chexnet/README.md

 ## Train your own model!
 Please note: a GPU is required to train the model.
 You will encounter errors if you do not have a GPU available and CUDA installed and you attempt to retrain.
 With a GPU, you can retrain the model with `retrain.py`.
 Make sure you download the full NIH dataset before trying this.
 If you run out of GPU memory, reduce `BATCH_SIZE` from its default setting of 16.

-If you do not have a GPU, but wish to retrain the model yourself to verify performance, you can replicate the model using Amazon EC2's p2.xlarge instance ($0.90/hr at time of writing) with an AMI that has CUDA installed (e.g. Deep Learning AMI (Ubuntu) Version 8.0 - ami-dff741a0).
-After [creating and ssh-ing into the EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html), follow the instructions in Getting Started above to configure your environment.
-If you have no experience with Amazon EC2, [fast.ai's tutorial is a good place to start](http://course.fast.ai/lessons/aws.html)
+If you do not have a GPU, but wish to retrain the model yourself to verify performance, you can replicate the model with paperspace, Amazon EC2, Google Colaboratory, or other online cloud GPU services.
+If you're starting from scratch, [paperspace](http://www.paperspace.com) is easy to get started with.

 ## Note on training
 I use SGD+momentum rather than the Adam optimizer as described in the original [paper](https://arxiv.org/pdf/1711.05225.pdf).
 I achieved better results with SGD+momentum, as has been reported in [other work](https://arxiv.org/pdf/1705.08292.pdf).